ibm-cloud-docs/vpc/vpe-create.md

 1. In the Reserved IP section, select a reserved IP address.
 You can choose:

    * **Select one for me** - Enter a name for the IP address, or one is chosen for you.
-Select a subnet from the list and enable the Auto-delete toggle if you want this reserved IP to be deleted automatically if the endpoint gateway is deleted.
+Select a subnet from the list (one subnet per zone is recommended) and enable the Auto-delete toggle if you want this reserved IP to be deleted automatically if the endpoint gateway is deleted.
    * **Select from existing IPs** - Choose from the list of existing IP addresses.

    * **Select one later** - Select an IP address at some point after creating the endpoint gateway.